1,000 signatures reached

 This is the proposal to establish an Irish Academy of Fine arts, and house it in the GPO on O'Connell Street, in Dublin.

 Why do we need an Academy?
-In Ireland, the current standard of Fine Art education is so low that it is an ongoing fraud against young people, and against society at large.
-Students of Fine Art typically graduate with no skills, very little professional practice acumen, and maybe most damaging of all, an absurdly skewed view of what art actually is.
-Over the last three generations, art education has devolved from being a process of training into being a process of indoctrination, indoctrination into the regressive ethos of contemporary art that champions skill-lessness, self indulgence and the wanton consumption of resources.
-The current model of art education is irretrievably broken and we need a new one.
+In Ireland, the current standard of Fine Art education is very low, to the detriment of individual graduates, and society at large.
+Basic skills are completely ignored, as are the principles of beauty, and students often emerge with an absurdly skewed view of what art actually is.
+Over the last three generations, art education has been undermined by a contemporary art ethos that champions skill-lessness, self indulgence and the wanton consumption of resources, and is now closer to a process of indoctrination than a process of training.
+The current model of art education is failing many of us, and we need a new one.
 An Academy of Fine arts would give us that.

 An Academy could be established with a relatively small initial investment, that would pay itself off many, many times over for generations to come.
 It would bring life and colour to O'Connell Street.
 It would be a uniquely Irish institution, enriching and strengthening our culture on behalf of everyone who lives in Ireland.